 A source of high-quality plant protein, two tablespoons of peanut butter contain about 8 grams of protein – more than any other nut.

-For our Organic Pure Power Protein Bars, we use creamy organic peanut butter made from blanched, flash-roasted peanuts to destroy impurities.
+For our Pure Power Organic Vegan Protein Bar, we use creamy organic peanut butter made from blanched, flash-roasted peanuts to destroy impurities.

 Of Course, We Couldn’t Skip the Chocolate…